HerpDerpinstine/bHapticsOSC/README.md

 **VRCHAT USAGE ONLY**

 - A bHaptics Compatible Avatar

+- VRChat's Open-Beta
+Currently Avatar Dynamics is only available on the Open-Beta branch of VRChat.
+You can switch to this branch in the VRChat's Properties in Steam or Oculus.

 **VRCHAT AVATAR CREATION ONLY**

 - VRChat's Open-Beta SDK
-Currently Avatar Dynamics is only available on the Open-Beta branch and SDK of VRChat.
+Currently Avatar Dynamics is only available on the Open-Beta SDK of VRChat.

 - A Custom Avatar with an FX Layer and Expression Parameters.
 Depending on the Devices you choose to Integrate the Expression Parameters will need a certain amount of free memory space.